dotse/tls-fed-auth/tls-fed-auth.md

     Contains the list of servers within the entity.

     -    Data Type: Array of Objects
-    -    Syntax: Each object MUST conform to the server definition (see (#servers-clients)).
+    -    Syntax: Each object MUST conform to the server definition, as specified in (#servers-clients).

 -   clients (OPTIONAL)

     Contains the list of clients within the entity.

     -    Data Type: Array of Objects
-    -    Syntax: Each object MUST conform to the client definition (see (#servers-clients)).
+    -    Syntax: Each object MUST conform to the client definition, as specified in (#servers-clients).

 #### Servers / Clients